 Read more: Why You Need to Eat Fat to Burn Fat

 "Cutting fat out of the diet often leads to an increased intake of processed carbs, sugars and salt," Pflugradt points out.
 That's problematic because fat is more satisfying than refined carbs — it keeps you fuller for longer and helps promote stable blood sugar levels.
 Cutting back, as a result, could drive you to eat more throughout the day.
 "A high-carb, low-fat diet is a recipe for spiking blood sugar, which may increase your risk for weight gain and diabetes down the road," Fear says.
+High-fiber, unprocessed carb foods tend to work better for balancing blood sugar levels.

 But you can gain weight from eating more calories than you burn, since any calories (from fat, carbs or protein) that your body doesn't need for energy ultimately get stored as fat.
 And because high-fat foods are more calorie-dense, they can be easier to overeat, Fear says.
 That's why it's important to enjoy them in moderation.
 Think a handful of nuts for a snack, a tablespoon of olive oil on a salad or a quarter of an avocado on a sandwich.